nlesc-nano/auto-FOX/docs/4_monte_carlo_args.rst

     :attr:`param.func`                          The callable for performing the Monte Carlo moves.
     :attr:`param.kwargs`                        A dictionary with keyword arguments for :attr:`param.func`.
     :attr:`param.validation.allow_non_existent` Whether to allow parameters, that are explicitly specified, for absent atoms.
+    :attr:`param.validation.charge_tolerance`   Check whether the net charge of the system is integer within a given tolerance.
     :attr:`param.block.param`                   The name of the forcefield parameter.
     :attr:`param.block.unit`                    The unit in which the forcefield parameters are expressed.
     :attr:`param.block.constraints`             A string or list of strings with parameter constraints.